luciamartinf/AssignmentAnswers/Assignment1/README.md

 **3) Determination of gentically-linked genes**
 -   Performance of a Chi-square test for each cross
--   If 2 genes are linked, this information appears on screen.
+-   Shows whenever two genes are linked

 ### FileMaster.rb